House leaders march Trump impeachment articles to the Senate

-WASHINGTON (AP) — In a dramatic procession across the U.S. Capitol, House Democrats carriedthe formal articles of impeachment against President Donald Trump to the Senate late Wednesday, setting the stage for only the third trial to remove a president in American history.
+WASHINGTON (AP) — In a dramatic procession across the U.S. Capitol, Democratic House leaders marched the formal articles of impeachment against President Donald Trump to the Senate late Wednesday, setting the stage for only the third trial to remove a president in American history.

 Trump complained anew it was all a “hoax,” even as fresh details emerged about his efforts in Ukraine.

-The ceremonial pomp and protocol by the lawmakers prosecuting the case against Trump moved the impeachment out of Speaker Nancy Pelosi’s Democratic-run House to the Republican-majority Senate, where the president’s team is mounting a defense aiming for swift acquittal.
+The ceremonial pomp and protocol by lawmakers who will be prosecuting the case against Trump moved the impeachment out of Speaker Nancy Pelosi’s Democratic-run House to the Republican-majority Senate, where the president’s team is mounting a defense aiming for swift acquittal.

 Technically, the House was simply notifying the Senate of its delivery of the articles, with a more formal presentation Thursday.
 Opening arguments are to begin next Tuesday after the Martin Luther King Jr. holiday.